 - Bachelor of Science, Biological Sciences - University of California, Irvine

 - Internal Medicine, Pulmonology & Critical Care Medicine – American Board of Internal Medicine

-Dr. Emil Abramian, Interventional Pulmonologist and Critical Care Physician, values the time he has to demonstrate the Mother Standard® of care at Cancer Treamtent Centers of America® (CTCA).
+Dr. Emil Abramian, Director of Interventional Pulmonology & Critical Care Physician, values the time he has to demonstrate the Mother Standard® of care at Cancer Treatment Centers of America® (CTCA).
 “I approach every patient as if they are family,” he says.